juinhong/wallet_app/README.md

 # Crypto Wallet Management API

-A production-ready Go service for managing cryptocurrency wallet transactions with Redis caching and PostgreSQL storage.
+A Go service for managing cryptocurrency wallet transactions with Redis caching and PostgreSQL storage.

 ## Features ✨